-Armed Robbery is a very different crime than Robbery and it carries very different penalties.
-If a weapon was allegedly used in the theft of property directly from a person, it is Armed Robbery.
+Armed Robbery is a separate crime from Robbery, and it carries much harsher penalties.
+If a weapon was allegedly used in the theft of property directly from a person, it is Armed Robbery charge.